strong-config/node/README.md

 However, `strong-config` will work fine if you decide to not use schemas at all.

+## CLI

+`@strong-config/node` includes a CLI tool which is available in the terminal by running `yarn strong-config` or `strong-config` (if you installed `@strong-config/node` globally).

+A primary use-case of the CLI tool is encrypting and validating configs.
+For example, when you finished developing a feature that required config changes, you would either encrypt the changed config through a git-hook or manually via `strong-config encrypt <args>`.

+The strong-config CLI supports three commands:

+- **`encrypt <config> ...`**: Encrypt a config file with the passed arguments.
+- **`decrypt <config> ...`**: Decrypt a config file with the passed arguments.
+- **`validate <config> <schema>`**: Validate a config file against a schema file.

+The available arguments and flags per command are shown with `--help`/`-h`.

 ## FAQ

 1. **Can I write my configs as JSON files?**